Beta-23/COVID-19-map/README.md

+# COVID-19-map with Gatsby
+---

-# 🍃 Gatsby Leaflet Starter
+## 🍃 Gatsby Leaflet Starter

 Jumpstart your next Gatsby mapping project with Leaflet!